ms-jpq/lab/doc/README.md

 - Dockerd / k8s

-- Half a decade of thinking about it
+- Over half a decade of thinking about it

 ---